Bachelor of Arts

 - Upper and lower division credits from a four-year college are also accepted

-Communication students will learn to:
+Strategic Communication students will be able to:

 - Understand communication theories, perspectives, principles, and concepts